 Before you begin

-- If you see a No SIM card error, follow other steps.
+- If you see a No SIM card error, follow these steps.
 No SIM or Invalid SIM alerts appear when a SIM card is damaged, locked, or missing.

 - If a message says to sign in with an Apple ID to activate, learn about Activation Lock.